denten-books/plain-text/2-device.md

 chip architecture still determines, as foundation, all higher levels of textuality "floating" above the silicon bedrock.
-In other words, everything Manovich writes is true for all *simulated* media, but not for computation itself!
+In other words, everything Manovich writes is true for all *simulated* media, but not for computation itself.
 In opening a series of nested software black boxes, the post-silicon writer and scholar of software hits the impenetrable casket of chip architecture.
 The hardware giving rise to the simulation is not in itself a simulation.
 It therefore ultimately determines the "properties" of software,